entelecheia/intronlp-2024/book/en/week01/session1.md

-# Session 1 - Natural Language Processing
+# Session 1 - Foundations and Evolution of NLP

 ## 1. Introduction to Natural Language Processing (NLP)